 Stains – A paint primer is an easy, quick and effective way to ensure any type of stains are fully covered.

 Applying the primer over a water stain or smoke stain before painting ensures that the stain is completely covered and will not show up.
-It gives the paint a layer to adhere to better making the stain become invisible.
+It gives the paint a layer to adhere to better and thus making the stain become invisible.
 Without using a primer first the smoke or water spots may bleed through the topcoat.

 Unfinished Wood – It is highly recommended to use a primer paint when painting newly installed unfinished wood.
 Because the natural porous fibres of the unfinished wood will absorb many coats of paint without a good wood primer we would highly recommend application of a primer before any paint or stain to help cover up any of the natural knots found in wood.
 Using a good wood primer before the final coats of paint or stain will also provide the wood surfaces with a layer of sealant which help protect against any water damage.